carveragents/carver/README.md

 fit the customer's ever evolving needs.
 With AI, this will become 10x harder because customer preferences, new products, and new competitors are emering at 10x speed.
 There is a need to understand and engage customers _now_ - not 3 or 6 months from now.
-There is no source or recipe for this.
-This SDK will help streamline the feed processing with the specific intent of
+There is no single source or recipe for this.
+This SDK will help streamline the feed processing with the specific intent of building this intelligence and for integration with LLMs both on the input side and output side.

 ## Installation